 In February, students are issued with a Student ID card.
-This has already been paid for in your school fees.
-Students can use their card to get student discounts for things such as bus passes, books and movie tickets.
+This has been paid for in your school fees.
+Students can use their card to get student discounts for things like bus passes, books and movie tickets.

 The Student ID card issued is also your photocopying card.
-Money can be loaded onto the card using the ‘top-up machine’ located just outside the Library entrance.
+Money can be loaded onto it using the top-up machine located just outside the Library.
 Please note, it is coin-only and the office does not supply change.
-There are instructions near the machine on how to use it, and the school librarian is also there to help.
+There are instructions near the machine on how to use it, and the school librarian can also help.

-If students choose to bring cell phones to school, it is the responsibility of each student to ensure the security of these items during school hours.
+If students choose to bring phones to school, it is the responsibility of each student to ensure the security of these during school hours.
 We discourage use during break times, and use in class is at the professional discretion of the teacher for curriculum-related use.
-We recommend Year 7 students do not bring smartphones.
+We recommend Year 7 students do not bring phone.

 Subject teachers regularly set homework.
-Each student is expected to set time aside on a regular basis to complete it.
-Homework may consist of going over the day’s lessons, set work on a particular subject, a long-term assignment, which is worked on over a period of time, or study of work already completed and preparation for tests/examinations.
+Each student is expected to set time on a regular basis to complete it.
+Homework may consist of reviewing the day’s lessons, set work on a subject, a long-term assignment, which is worked on over a period of time, or study of work already completed and preparation for tests or examinations.

 Each student will be given a copy of their timetable.
 Students can utilise their school diaries to record their own timetables.
 Please be aware that one day per week is a ‘rotating’ timetable day.
 This will be explained to your daughter by her form teacher.
 You can also see the timetable via the Parent Portal.

-Junior Prizegiving is usually on a Friday in early December.
-The exact date will be published in the school newsletter each November.
-We ask you to please mark it on your calendar.
+Junior Prize Giving is held in early December.
+The exact date will be published in the school newsletter in November.
+Please mark it on your calendar.

 Our school cafeteria provides a variety of food at breakfast, interval and lunch.
-Charges for each item are on the board beside the café.
-Special requests for dietary requirements can be made.
+A price list is on the board beside the café.
+Requests for dietary needs can be made.

 Scholarships are offered to current students attending St Mary’s College in Years 9-13.
 A scholarship booklet will be available to all students and families attending St Mary’s College to view in October, and details will be published in the school newsletter in early Term 4.

-House Dean – Each house has a teacher allocated to oversee activities and events that students participate in throughout the year.
+House Dean – each House has a teacher allocated to oversee activities and events that students participate in during the year.